phgelado/guardmypi/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 GuardMyPi is a home security system centred around the Raspberry Pi 3.
 It utilises the Pi NoIR Camera to monitor a room or entrance point in a house.
 If the camera detects motion, object detection methods are used to check whether the source of motion is a human or a pet.
 If a human, facial recognition software is used to determine if it is a household member, or if not recognised, an intruder.
-If an intruder is detected, the user will receive a push notification via email.
+If an intruder is detected, the user will receive an email notifying them, and will be able to access the camera via remote streaming from our website.
+Additionally, the Pi will save video evidence of the intruder which can be accessed later.

 ### Built With